KataChannel/tazagroup/PHASE2_COMPLETE.md

 ## 📈 Impact Summary

-**Phase 2 has successfully transformed the AccessTrade platform into an enterprise-level affiliate marketing solution with sophisticated financial management capabilities.**
+**Phase 2 has successfully transformed the Timona platform into an enterprise-level affiliate marketing solution with sophisticated financial management capabilities.**

 The platform now supports:
 - **Automated Financial Operations** - Reducing manual workload by 80%